hensm/reloader/README.md

 ## Customizing

 The icon color is customizable via userChrome.css.
-The icons use `context-fill` and `context-fill-opacity` to change inherit colors from the stylesheet.
+The icons use `context-fill` and `context-fill-opacity` to inherit colors from the stylesheet.
 By default, this functionality isn't enabled for anything but `chrome://` and `resource://` URLs.
 For it to work, you need to flip the `svg.context-properties.content.enabled` pref.

 Then, in your stylesheet: